hannahhoward/a1atscript/README.md

 });
 ```

-The syntax is supported in a Angular 1.3+ (in 1.3 it will set bind properties on scope and bindToController to true, because bindToController object syntax is 1.4 only).
+The syntax is supported in a Angular 1.3+ (in 1.3 it will set bindToController to true, and set properties on scope, because bindToController object syntax is 1.4 only).
 If angular 1.x adopts a built-in component feature (see [https://github.com/angular/angular.js/issues/10007](https://github.com/angular/angular.js/issues/10007)) then this module will be updated to use that feature when it is available.

 Other features: